-Sodium citrate is a commonly used chemical component in the food industry as a food additive as a flavoring agent or as a preservative.
-E331 is the most common flavoring agent seen.
+Sodium citrate is a commonly used chemical component in the food industry as a food additive as a flavouring agent or as a preservative.
+E331 is the most common flavouring agent seen.
 Sodium citrate is the compound formed after the alkalinizing activity and is the sodium salt of citrate.
 Upon absorption, sodium citrate dissociates into sodium cations and citrate anions.

 |Melting point||> 300 °C (572 °F; 573 K)|

 Sodium citrate is an anticoagulant and hence used in milk-based foods like milk powder, yogurt, jams, sweets, ice cream and many more.
 The chemical structure of Sodium citrate is shown in the figure below.

 For more information on any chemical compound, refer BYJU’S.